-- Complete a CLIMATE ADAPTATION STUDY to plan for the potential impacts of sea level rise and prepare for extreme weather events. - Working with the Kittery Land Trust, develop a STRATEGY FOR OPEN SPACE ACQUISITION, setting priorities for parcels to be included. - 3.
+- 1. Complete a CLIMATE ADAPTATION STUDY to plan for the potential impacts of sea level rise and prepare for extreme weather events. - Working with the Kittery Land Trust, develop a STRATEGY FOR OPEN SPACE ACQUISITION, setting priorities for parcels to be included.
+Also consider endorsement of the York River Committee's efforts to protect the York River Watershed. - 3.
 Collaborate with property owners in the area around the ROUTE 1 CORRIDOR to identify strategies towards making mutually beneficial changes to the area including exploring options to redevelop commercial properties with mixed use (e.g. retail, housing, office) and consider zoning amendments such as an overlay district to provide more flexibility concerning permitted uses. - 4.
-Develop a long-range plan for the LIBRARY including where the library will be located (renovation and expansion on existing site, new building on other site) and whether the Library should become a Town Department. - 5.
+Continue to develop a long-range plan for the LIBRARY building on the process already underway. - 5.
 Continue to support HEALTHY LIFESTYLE CHOICES AND WELLNESS by increasing RECREATIONAL OPPORTUNITIES for all ages, evaluating the Athletic Fields Master Plan, improving walking and biking infrastructure so that it is safe and pleasant, ensuring appropriate recreational access to the waterfront, and increasing awareness of existing resources.

-- Updating the Sidewalks Conditions Report and developing a Bike Plan are among the specific steps recommended. - Engage in targeted outreach to BUSINESS AND INDUSTRY SECTORS marketing Kittery's economic development areas.
+Updating the Sidewalks Conditions Report and developing a Bike Plan are among the specific steps recommended.

+- Engage in targeted outreach to BUSINESS AND INDUSTRY SECTORS marketing Kittery's economic development areas.
 Marketing should include continuing to update and improve the Economic Development website. - Ensure historic properties, including buildings and landscapes, are preserved and explore the establishment of HISTORIC DISTRICTS and development design guidelines to further the properties' protection. - 8.
-Reduce DOG AND HORSE WASTE at area open spaces through enhanced enforcement and public education. - Review existing HUNTING regulations and provide public education regarding these to improve the safety of residents especially in the Town Forest, while at the same time protecting resident's right to carry firearms and hunt. - 10.
+Reduce DOG AND HORSE WASTE at area open spaces through enhanced enforcement and public education. - Review existing HUNTING regulations and provide public education regarding these to improve the safety of residents especially in the Town Farm Forest, while at the same time protecting resident's right to carry firearms and hunt. - 10.
 PROTECT EXISTING OPEN LANDS, including farmlands and wetlands from over-development by implementing effective strategies such as larger minimum lot sizes in the rural residential zone.
-As one way of preserving Kittery's rural character, review and revise the cluster zoning bylaw and provide incentives for developers to use the bylaw. - 11.
-Continue to support Kittery's MARITIME BASED ECONOMY including the fishing and shell fishing industry by maintaining access to the working waterfront and creating innovative avenues to better connect fishing to the local economy (e.g.
+As one way of preserving Kittery's rural character, review and revise the cluster zoning ordinance to make it more effective. - 11.
+Continue to support Kittery's MARITIME BASEDECONOMY including the fishing and shell fishing industry by maintaining access to the working waterfront and creating innovative avenues to better connect fishing to the local economy(e.g.

-- Dock to Dish program connecting fishermen to local restaurants). - 12.
-Review and revise TOWN CODE so that it supports the implementation of the Comprehensive Plan goals and objectives, is clear, promotes best practice, and is easy to use. - 13.
+Dock to Dish program connecting fishermen to local restaurants).

+- 12. Review and revise TOWN CODE so that it supports the implementation of the Comprehensive Plan goals and objectives, is clear, promotes best practice, and is easy to use. - 13.
 Develop a Plan for Town facilities and property owners to transition to LOW AND ZERO IMPACT ENERGY SOURCES - 14.
 Use the COMPREHENSIVE PLAN AND FUTURE LAND USE MAP as a guide for encouraging desirable new development in identified appropriate locations, while protecting open spaces, agricultural land, and natural and historical resources while keeping in mind that climate change and areas at risk will change the overlay map - 15.
 Educate residents about town planning roles and processes and ensure that PLANNING AND TOWN MANAGEMENT PROCESSES are open, transparent, informative, inclusive, respectful and welcoming. - 16.
 Review, update and incorporate where appropriate, the recommendations from the FORESIDE Forums.
 Residents have expressed much enthusiasm for recent improvements in the Foreside and support for future infill development that is appropriate in scale and activity. - 17.
 Evaluate Town-wide current PARKING conditions and policies and revise to meet development goals by improving management of existing spaces and exploring shared parking and other strategies.